mike76-dev/sia-satellite/SETUP.md

 `~/satellite/webportal/tos.html` should include any legal provisions applicable to your and your server's jurisdiction.
 It is probably better to consult a lawyer on how to put it together.

 Now edit the config file.
-Put `/api` in `apiBaseURL` and your Stripe API publishable key in `stripePublicKey`:
+Put `/api` in `apiBaseURL`, your Stripe API publishable key in `stripePublicKey`, and your Google client ID in `googleClientID`:

 ```
 $ nano webportal/js/config.js